nicolasberube/Arzette_Randomizer/arzette/docs/en_Arzette_The_Jewel_of_Faramore.md

 - Any bonus scroll will show as already completed with their spawned item present if its specific rubies reward was already received elsewhere.

-- The region for the Rocks might not always show the correct path to it through Universal Tracker or `/get_logical_path`.

-- The Hills Key will show up in logic in Universal Tracker before obtaining the Fatal Flute if it spawned in your own world.
-This will not forbid proper seed completion.

 ## Game info

 Some game information might not be known from all players, but are expected to be known.